Why do people sometimes call a Humanist funeral “Celebrating a Life”?

 You can, if you wish, arrange to have the cremation in advance – and then have the urn with ashes at the funeral ceremony a few days later.
 It’s also possible to have a private burial and then have the funeral ceremony later in the day.

-That said, if it is particularly important to you, you can include a short prayer as one of the readings to be read by a family member or friend.
+Prayers and references to a spirit world or afterlife do not sit well with the humanist or secular outlook.
+That said, if it is important to you, you can, of course, include a short prayer as one of the readings to be read by a family member or friend.

 How soon after death does a funeral happen?

-In Ireland, the tradition is to have funerals very quickly – typically about three days later, sometimes even less.
+In Ireland, the tradition is to have funerals very quickly – typically about three days after death, sometimes even less.
 In my experience dealing with bereaved families this is simply too quick.
 I would advise, if it suits you and your funeral director, to wait at least five to six days after the death of your loved one.

 Your funeral director will be able to help you with the arrangements and contact a celebrant on your behalf or you can contact me directly on 087 64 66 162 or siobhan@siobhanwalls.com.